bioconductor-source/TOP/TOP_review.md

   exported objects.
 The man page for calculateCCA does not have a runnable example.
 Added example.
-- [ ] REQUIRED: The use of donttest and dontrun is discouraged and generally not allowed; exceptions can be made with proper justification.
+- [x] REQUIRED: The use of donttest and dontrun is discouraged and generally not allowed; exceptions can be made with proper justification.
 If this option is used it is preferable to use donttest instead of dontrun. donttest requires valid R code while dontrun does not.
-?
-I don't know what this refers to.
+Removed all cases where donttest and dontrun appear.

 ## Unit tests